 Norm

-Deciphering the ultrasound first of all shows the shape of the testicles.
-In a healthy man, the testicles are round or oval in shape.
-The testicles can be represented by an altered shape, which is elongated, unilaterally enlarged.
-If the ultrasound norm is rejected, then this may be a sign of an inflammatory process, oncological disease, or injury.
-Contours and dimensions are also important.
+The interpretation of the ultrasound first of all shows the shape of the testicles.
+A healthy man's testicles are round or oval in shape.
+The testicles can be presented with a modified shape, which can be elongated, enlarged on one side.
+If the ultrasound norm is rejected, then this may be a sign of an inflammatory process, cancer, injuries.
+Contour and size indicators are also important.

-Increased size, altered contour may indicate oncology, torsion, orchitis.
-A decrease in size indicates atrophy, hypoplasia, malnutrition.
-Violation of the echostructure is a sign of cystosis, abscess, hematomas.
-These pathologies are characterized by heterogeneity of the echostructure.
-The indicators of the norm of a man are:
+Increased size and altered contour may indicate oncology, torsion, orchitis.
+A decrease in size indicates atrophy, hypoplasia, or malnutrition.
+Violation of the echostructure is a sign of cystosis, abscess, hematoma.
+These pathologies are characterized by heterogeneity of echostructure.
+The following are considered normal indicators for a man:

-• testes from 3 to 5 cm long, from 2 to 3 cm wide, with a homogeneous echostructure, without the presence of formations, with even and clear edges;
+• testicles from 3 to 5 cm long, from 2 to 3 cm wide, with a homogeneous echostructure, without the presence of formations, with smooth and clear edges;

 • appendages - the size of the head is not less than 10 mm, the tail and body should not be visible, without the presence of formations, with a homogeneous echostructure;

-• scrotum - thickness no more than 8 mm, without the presence of formations, with a homogeneous echostructure;
+• scrotum – thickness no more than 8 mm, without formations, with a homogeneous echostructure;

 Doppler also allows you to analyze the following indicators:

-• structures of cavernous bodies, which should have a diameter of 3 to 5 mm with a homogeneous echo structure, without the presence of inclusions;
+• structures of the cavernous bodies, which should have a diameter of 3 to 5 mm with a homogeneous echostructure, without the presence of inclusions;

-• the onset of an erection should have a terminal velocity of 35 cm/s/8 cm/s.
-Young patients may have readings of 100 cm/s/20 cm/s.
-In this case, an increase in the diameter of the cavernous body up to 10 mm occurs;
+• the onset of erection should have a maximum speed of 35 cm per second / 8 cm per second.
+Young patients may have readings of 100 cm in s. / 20 cm in s.
+In this case, the diameter of the corpus cavernosum increases to 10 mm;

-• in the rigid phase, there is a decrease in speeds.
+• During the rigid phase, speeds decrease.
 However, the peak speed should not be lower than 30 cm/s.
-A lower number indicates erectile dysfunction;
+A smaller number indicates erectile dysfunction;

-• the difference in the size of the cavernous body from erection to rest should be above 60%;
+• the difference in the size of the corpus cavernosum from erection to rest should be above 60%;

-• the norm of the resistance index should be more than 0.85; pulsation - 4.
+• the resistance index rate should be more than 0.85; pulsation – 4.

 Common pathologies

-Most often, with the help of ultrasound, the following pathologies are diagnosed.
+Most often, ultrasound is used to diagnose the following pathologies.
 Testicular torsion, which is related to injuries resulting from overexertion of the abdominal muscles.
-This pathology is accompanied by swelling, pain, often occurs in young boys.
+This pathology is accompanied by swelling, painful sensations, often occurs in young boys.

-Spermatocelle characterizes the enlargement of the testicles, which causes discomfort, pressure that increases during walking, any change in position.
+Spermatocellus is characterized by enlargement of the testicles, which causes discomfort, pressure that increases while walking, or any change in position.
 This condition can cause a cyst and lead to its rupture.
-Ultrasound of the vessels of the scrotum allows you to identify impaired blood flow, shows constricted vessels, injuries.
-This facilitates early initiation of therapy.
+Ultrasound of the vessels of the scrotum can reveal impaired blood flow, shows narrowed vessels, and injuries.
+Thereby facilitating early initiation of therapy.

-Ultrasound of the scrotum is a procedure for examining the scrotum using high-frequency ultrasound waves, which allow you to see its internal structure.
-This method refers to the primary diagnostic measure that helps to identify the presence of pathologies in men's health.There is no need to talk about the importance of early detection of diseases, since our health and life expectancy directly depend on this.
+A scrotal ultrasound is a procedure that examines the scrotum using high-frequency ultrasound waves to see its internal structure.
+This method refers to the primary diagnostic measure that helps identify the presence of pathologies in men’s health.No need to talk about the importance early detection diseases, since our health and life expectancy directly depend on this.

 Ultrasound of the scrotum is prescribed in the following cases: